-- Approved Securities include: - Common stock of any issuer traded on a U.S. stock exchange or in the U.S. over-the-counter markets which are denominated in U.S. dollars - Securities which take the form of sponsored and/or unsponsored American Depository Receipts ("ADRs") Global Depository Receipts ("GDRs") and/or European Depository Receipts ("EDRs") - Stock purchase rights and warrants of any issuer for which equity may be purchased - Preferred stocks (convertible and non-convertible) of any issuer for which equity may be purchased - Master limited partnership interests (if publicly traded) - Securities of special purpose issuers of all types including without limitation unit investment trust (e.g., SPDRs), open-end and closed-end funds and real estate investment trusts - No single security shall comprise more than 10% of the portfolio's overall market value after accounting for price appreciation. - Options, private placements, restricted stock, issues related to the Investment Manager, or venture capital may not be purchased.
-The purchase of securities on margin and short selling is prohibited. - Equity Futures contracts may be employed solely of the purpose of overlaying cash to generate or maintain equity exposure. - No investments shall be made in securities that are not traded on a U.S. exchange or traded in U.S. dollars. - The combined holdings of preferred stocks and convertible bonds shall not exceed 10% of the portfolio. - Exchange-traded funds are permissible investments and shall not comprise more than 10% of the portfolio at market. - Investments in Rule 144a securities may not exceed 10% of the portfolio's overall market value. - At no point in time shall the portfolio hold a security in which the Investment Manager's firm has an aggregate position in the security that exceeds 15% of the fair market value of the outstanding stock of the company. - The portfolio is expected to be fully invested in U.S. common stocks.
+- Individual security positions may be limited on an absolute or relative weighting to the associated benchmark index.
+No single security shall comprise more than 10% of the portfolio market value unless such a security position exceeds 10% of the representative index.
+In such cases, the portfolio may hold a position that is the greater of 10% of the portfolio value or 1.25 times the index weight of that security unless specifically permitted by the investment management agreement. - Options, private placements, restricted stock, issues related to the Investment Manager, or venture capital may not be purchased.
+The purchase of securities on margin and short selling is prohibited. - Equity Futures contracts may be employed solely of the purpose of overlaying cash to generate or maintain equity exposure. - No investments shall be made in securities that are not traded on a U.S. exchange or traded in U.S. dollars. - The combined holdings of preferred stocks and convertible bonds shall not exceed 10% of the portfolio. - Exchange-traded funds are permissible investments and shall not comprise more than 10% of the portfolio at market. - Investments in Rule 144a securities may not exceed 10% of the portfolio's overall market value. - At no point in time shall the portfolio hold a security in which the Investment Manager's firm has an aggregate position in the security that exceeds 15% of the fair market value of the outstanding stock of the company unless specifically permitted by the investment management agreement.

+- The portfolio is expected to be fully invested in U.S. common stocks.
 However, the Investment Manager may hold up to 5% of its portfolio in cash equivalents.
 The cash will be invested in the commingled short term investment fund managed by the custodian consistent with OCC Reg 9 and/or SEC Rule 2a-7.
-Should an Investment Manager need to maintain cash levels exceeding the 5% guideline, the Investment Manager must notify Investment Staff promptly and in writing.
+Should an Investment Manager need to maintain cash levels exceeding the 5% guideline, the Investment Manager must notify Investment Staff promptly and in writing. - In the event that a stated limitation is breached, the Manager shall notify Cook County in writing and provide an evaluation and a plan of action.

-U.S. Equity Managers
+U.S. Equity Managers Separately-Managed, Passive

-Passive Separately-Managed